Baeldung/scala-tutorials/README.md

 | `projects`                  | Lists all the sub modules |                    |
 | `<sub-module-name>/run`      | Run the main class within the sub-module | scala_core/run |

+** Note: The project name may not be same as directory name.
+Instead, it is the `lay val` variable used to define each module **

 # Test Naming Standards
 In this repository, we have classified the tests in 4 categories.